Exocija/LuigiC/README.md

  | **Tab** | **Toggle AI** |
  | **Q** | **Open in Map** (Custom Save/Load) |

+## Compiling yourself
+Due to GitHub upload limits, the full source code is available as a **zip file** It includes Visual Studio solutions and a Makefile for MSYS2 (GCC)

 ## Current Limitations
 - **Doors**: The AI currently can't use doors.
 Doors are teleports from Point A to B with no physical path between them, so the AI just sees them as "nothing".
 - **Beta Phase**: This is still in Beta.
 Luigi might occasionally jump into a pit or do something unintended.
 Nobody is perfect.